Nothing! Accents contribute to our global diversity. However, people with accents often express feeling held back professionally and/or socially.

 5. How much does the program cost?

 We begin with a free evaluation to determine what program is best for you.
 We offer private and group packages at different rates depending on format and instructor.
 Please call us for more information.
+Also, please see our Fees page for general information.

 2. Should I sign my employees up for group or private sessions?